rallisf1/svelte-countdown/README.md

 | zone | none | No | Use canonical timezones from https://en.wikipedia.org/wiki/List_of_tz_database_time_zones |

 ## The Cons ❌
-* Timezones & DST computation is hardcoded (valid @ April 2020) - Will accept PRs for fixes
 * No callback, I suppose the _done_ key is enough.
 Will update upon request.
 * No milliseconds counting.
 Will update upon request.
 * Tests - It's pretty straight forward but feel free to contribute.